Derek Sanderson: Personal life, health, and sportscasting career

 In April 1979, Sanderson married Rhonda Rapport, a former Playboy Bunny from Chicago.
 Their son, Scott Leslie Sanderson, died at birth on October 4, 1981, in Niagara Falls.
 According to a story in the Toronto Star by Ellie Tesher on March 21, 1982, the couple separated soon thereafter.
 Rhonda Sanderson's detailed questions about their son's death led to an investigation by the College of Physicians and Surgeons of Ontario.

 During his career, Sanderson made several bad business investments and lost millions of dollars in the process.
 His partying lifestyle caught up with him by the time his career ended and he was found sleeping in an inebriated state on a bench in Central Park.
-By his estimate, he survived 10 hip surgeries, prostate cancer and two heart attacks.
+By his estimate, he survived 10 hip surgeries, prostate cancer, and two heart attacks.

 In late 1978, Bobby Orr found his ex-teammate to be in dire straits in Chicago and checked him into a local hospital.
 Doctors informed Orr that his former teammate was an alcoholic and drug addict.
+Orr then checked Sanderson into rehab in 1979 where he went on to beat his addiction.

+In his second autobiography Sanderson wrote on his battle with addiction stating "Through family, friendships and faith - discovering there is something stronger than all of us - I was able to reconstruct my life.
+The people who really cared gave me the strength to get back on my feet, and I am eternally grateful."

-Sanderson went on to become a sports broadcaster.
+Sanderson then went on to become a sports broadcaster.
 He spent 10 years with New England Sports Network and WSBK-TV with play-by-play announcer Fred Cusick.
 Wanting to make sure that other hockey players would not follow his path, Sanderson organized The Professionals Group at State Street Global Advisors, where he was Director of The Sports Group that provided professional financial advice to athletes in the 1990s.

-In 2012, Sanderson became the Managing Director of The Sports Group, in Boston.
+In 2012, Sanderson became the managing director of The Sports Group, in Boston.
 His team worked with athletes and high-net-worth individuals, but he is not currently listed on the company's website.
 His second autobiography, Crossing the Line: The Outrageous Story of a Hockey Original, written with Kevin Shea, was released in October 2012.
 His first autobiography, I've Got To Be Me, written with Stan Fischler, had been published in 1970.
 In September 2013, Sanderson received the Hockey Legacy Award from The Sports Museum at TD Garden.
+Sanderson remains active in Boston area talking part in charity events and autograph signings.

+In 2019, Sanderson was honored as an honorary fan banner captain alongside Bobby Orr during Game 5 of the Stanley Cup Final at TD Garden, he was then honored once again during the team's centennial celebrations in 2024.